the-events-calendar/the-events-calendar/readme.txt

 = [4.6.19] TBD =

 * Feature - CSV importer now supports a featured event column [72376]
+* Add - Add Eventbrite Icon to Third Party Accounts on the help page [105388]
 * Fix - More robust handling of errors and exceptions during Event Aggregator imports [107929]
 * Fix - Ensure that the "Export Events" button is properly displayed in month view when paginating.
 Thanks to @linpleva, Steven, Will and others for flagging this!
 [104751]
 * Fix - Month view pagination for datepicker formats: YYYY.MM.DD, MM.DD.YYYY, and DD.MM.YYYY.
 Thanks @netzwerk, @wdburgdorf, @oliverwick and others for notifying us!
 [105443]